 Art and Design

-The Art department aims to challenge and stretch our students as artists.
+The Art department aims to build global Catholic citizens by challenging and stretching our students as artists.
 We use Art as a tool to nurture cultural awareness and creativity and enable all students to widen their awareness of the world they live in.
 We aim to provide all children with a wide ranging, positive experience, which encourages a lifelong interest in Art.
 The Art curriculum is planned and sequenced so that new knowledge and skills are delivered in logical progression and build on what has been taught before, encouraging students to increase proficiency in their execution.
 We strive to ensure that each and every pupil has the opportunity to develop as creative thinkers within the department’s programme of work.

 In our teaching we increase visual language through seeing, understanding, questioning and practising.
 Our Art curriculum is critical and contextual at its core.
 Artists, craftspeople and designers are used to underpin practical tasks to support, develop and allow students to investigate further.
 We explore techniques, materials and ideas through developmental schemes of work which are sympathetic to all pupils’ needs, and set high levels of expectation, relative to their ability and experience.